 If you go on Ghost City's Dead of Night Ghost Tour you will hear about the confirmed stories and paranormal ongoings at 432 Abercorn.

-Yes, that's right: that are true haunting account regarding 432.
+Yes, that's right: there are true haunting account regarding 432 Abercorn Street.

 Some people have felt the negative energy that the house emits, while others have capture photos of shadowy apparitions in the corner windows of the house.